 Core to this work is continuous improvement, a cyclical process of setting goals, identifying root causes, testing changes, and adopting improvement.
 Local Improvement Network schools and community partners set goals with students, identify indicators that might impact student success, address them quickly, and continue to evaluate and refine practices.

-The first Local Improvement Network is in Renton and is comprised of four elementary schools and nine community partners.
+The first Local Improvement Network is in Renton and is comprised of four elementary schools and eleven community partners.
 They meet regularly to review data and test out high-impact strategies.
-The second pilot Local Improvement Network is in Tukwila and will launch fall 2019.
+The second pilot Local Improvement Network, which launched fall 2019, is in Tukwila.